Logius-standaarden/fsc-core/draft-fsc-core-00.md

 The Grant hash can be created by executing the following steps:

 1. Create a byte array named `grantBytes`
+1. Convert `contract.content.group_id` to bytes and append the bytes to `grantBytes`.
 1. Convert `contract.content.id` to bytes and append the bytes to `grantBytes`.
 1. Convert the value of each field of the Grant to bytes and append the bytes to the `grantBytes` in the same order as the fields are defined in [the OpenAPI Specification](https://gitlab.com/commonground/standards/fsc/-/blob/master/manager.yaml).
 If the value is a list; Create a byte array called `fieldBytes`, append the bytes of each item of the list to `fieldBytes`, sort `fieldBytes` in ascending order and append `fieldBytes` to `grantBytes`.
 1. Hash the `grantBytes` using the hash algorithm described in `contract.content.algorithm`